Jason Heyward Player Props: Dodgers vs. Cardinals

 Jason Heyward At The Plate

-- Heyward is batting .191 with a double, three home runs and seven walks.
+- Heyward is hitting .224 with two doubles, three home runs and seven walks.

-- Heyward has gotten a hit in seven of 20 games this year (35.0%), with multiple hits twice.
+- In 38.1% of his 21 games this season, Heyward has picked up at least one hit.
+He's also had three multi-hit games.

-- He has hit a home run in three games this season (15.0%), homering in 5.4% of his trips to the dish.
+- Looking at the 21 games he has played this year, he's homered in three of them (14.3%), and in 5.1% of his trips to the dish.

-- In three games this season, Heyward has picked up an RBI, with more than one RBI once.
+- In four games this season (19.0%), Heyward has picked up an RBI, including two games with multiple runs batted in.

-- In eight of 20 games this season, he has scored, including multiple runs once.
+- He has scored at least once eight times this year (38.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.